Skip to main content

 What can and can't be changed on a historic home?

-The requirements aren't overly burdensome.
+The requirements follow the Secretary of the Interior Standards for historic preservation — they're not overly burdensome.
 Most finishes can be replaced with modern materials if it's your decision.
-The key decision point is usually windows—staying with wood versus switching to modern materials like vinyl.
-Exterior changes require review board approval, but interior work typically doesn't.
+The key decision point is usually windows — restoring period-correct wood windows versus switching to vinyl (which most review boards reject).
+Exterior siding changes must use approved materials like Hardie board fiber cement or LP SmartSide engineered wood, not vinyl.
+Interior work typically doesn't require a COA at all.

 How do you bring an old home up to code without destroying character?